fsommers/bureaucrat/README.md

 ## Features

 - **Unified Pipeline**: Single command to generate entities → create HTML → convert to PDF.
 You can also invoke and customize individuals steps in the pipeline.
-- **Multiple AI Providers**: Abstraction layer supporting Google Gemini and Hugging Face
+- **Multiple AI Providers**: Flexible abstraction layer supporting both Google Gemini and Hugging Face Inference API, with seamless switching between providers
 - **Multi-Language Support**: Generate documents in 40+ languages with culturally appropriate content.
 - **Region-Specific Formatting**: Date formats, email domains, and legal text appropriate for each language/region.
 For example, if you specify Thai as the desired language, it will attempt to generate Thai person and company names, Thai addresses, and Thai currency amounts, and use Thai legal context for appropriate notices and disclosures, etc.
 - **Realistic Document Generation**: HTML documents with embedded CSS optimized for US Letter-size pages, but you can specify other output pages sizes as well, such as A4, etc.
 - **PDF Conversion**: Multiple conversion engines for high-quality PDF output